cognitect-labs/transducers-java/README.md

 };
 ```

 The `addString` function supplies the knowledge of how to accumulate the result of an operation.
 In this case, `addString` accepts a list and a `String` instance and adds it to the end of the list.
-One of the most common ways to apply transducers is with the `com.cognitect.transducers.Fns#transduce` function, which is analogous to a standard `reduce` or `foldl` function found in many functional programming languages.
+One of the most common ways to apply transducers is with the `com.cognitect.transducers.Fns#transduce` method, which is analogous to a standard `reduce` or `foldl` function found in many functional programming languages.
+Given the Transducer `stringify` and the step function `addString`, you can initiate the mapping process by simply providing an `ArrayList<String>` instance serving as the output target for the step function and a list of `Longs` serving as the source of data for the whole operation:

 ```java
 transduce(stringify, addString, new ArrayList<String>(), longs(10));